Winter Safety for Older Adults

 Fall prevention tips to help older adults enjoy outdoor winter activities

 One out of every three adults 65 and older will fall.
-The majority of those falls occurs outside the home and start with a slip or a trip.
+The majority of those falls occur outside the home and start with a slip or a trip.
 If you’re a senior, don’t let your fear of falling keep you home-bound.
 If you prepare and stay aware, you can continue to enjoy being out and about even during the cold Boston winters.

 Why do we fall?